Ten Tors is an annual event organised by the Army

 - camping skills

-The National Trust had three 'Wild Tribe' teams taking part, one in each of the set distances.
+The National Trust had two 'Wild Tribe' teams taking part, one at 35 miles and one at 45.
 The teams were trained by National Trust rangers and volunteers, alongside our training partners from Torquay Boys Grammar School.

 Ten weekends of training beginning last September, combined with many miles of walking and hours of navigation, helped prepare the teams for their big day.
 It hopefully also inspired them towards an appreciation of nature and the great outdoors.

-The three committed and determined teams all successfully completed the event.
-On the Sunday, the 35s were back by 10.02am, the 45s by 10.52am and the 55s by 12.43pm.
+The two committed and determined teams successfully completed the event.
+On the Sunday, the 35s were back by 10.12am and the 45s by 1.36pm.
 What an achievement.

-The trainers have now had a rest over the summer months and are encouraging and helping some more young people who started training for Ten Tors 2019 in October.
+The trainers will now have a rest over the summer months and will encourage and help some more young people who start training for Ten Tors 2020 in October.